hollyfparker/liftoff-assignments/C1-Online_Profiles/README.md

 You will need to upload a .PDF of your resume to this repo, or connect with your mentor on an alternate way of submitting your resume.

 > *Your GitHub repository is public* if you do not want to upload your resume to a public facing repository, talk with your mentor about an alternate way to submit this assignment.

+I will present my resume to my mentor.
+My headline statement and project experience need to be revised.